 4.2.
-Harp Latent Dirichlet Allocation
+SPIDAL Algorithms - Harp Latent Dirichlet Allocation

 Motivation: Latent Dirichlet Allocation is an important algorithm that is representative of several related sophisticated latent factor (topic) determination problems.
-Additionally, it involves data structures and can benefit from loosening synchronization between model parameters in the different processes of a parallel algorithm.
-It was therefore a natural case to investigate with the Harp MIDAS technology which had been proven effective in simpler cases, especially DA-MDS, reported later under core machine learning.
+Further it involves data structures and can benefit from loosening synchronization between model parameters in the different processes of a parallel algorithm.
+It was thus a natural case to investigate with the Harp MIDAS technology which had been proven in simpler cases - especially DA-MDS reported later under core machine learning.

-The research work focuses on the computation models and the synchronization mechanisms of parallel machine learning applications using Latent Dirichlet Allocation as an example [25].
-LDA is a widely used machine learning technique for Big Data analysis, including text mining, advertising, recommender systems, network analysis, and genetics.
+The research work focuses on the computation models and the synchronization mechanisms of parallel machine learning applications using Latent Dirichlet Allocation (LDA) as an example [25].
+LDA is a widely used machine learning technique for big data analysis, including text mining, advertising, recommender systems, network analysis, and genetics.
 We use Collapsed Gibbs Sampling (CGS) algorithm to solve LDA.
 A major challenge is the scaling issue in parallelization owing to the fact that the model size is huge and parallel workers need to synchronize the model continually.
-We identify three important features of the model in parallel LDA CGS computation: (1) the model volume required for local computation is high; (2) the time complexity of local computation is proportional to the related model size; (3) the model size shrinks as it converges.
-By investigating collective and asynchronous methods of the model synchronization mechanisms, we discover that optimized collective communication can improve the model update speed, thus allowing the model to converge faster.
+We identify three important features of the model in parallel LDA CGS computation: (1) the model volume required for local computation is high; (2) the time complexity of local computation is proportional to the related model size; (3) the model synchronization mechanisms, we discover that optimized collective communication can improve the model update speed, thus allowing the model to converge faster.
 The performance improvement derives not only from accelerated communication but also from reduced iteration computation time as the model size shrinks during the model convergence.
 To foster faster model convergence, we design new collective communications and implement two Harp-LDA applications, "Igs" and "rtt".